-Here, μ represents the decreased mass of the molecule, defined as μ = (m1m2) / (m1 + m2), and r denotes the bond length between the two atoms.
+Here, i represents the decreased mass of the molecule, defined as i = (m1m2)(m1 + m2), and r denotes the bond length between the two atoms.
 Nonetheless, regarding nonlinear molecules, the last statement is not entirely accurate, as the moment of inertia is determined by various bond lengths and the angles between them; still, the underlying concepts remain unchanged!
-The rotational energy levels, expressed as $\hbar^2/2I$ in increments of $\hbar^2/2I$, indicate that adjacent levels diverge as the quantum number J escalates.
+The rotational energy levels, expressed as !2/2I in increments of !2/2I, indicate that adjacent levels diverge as the quantum number J escalates.
 The ground state occurs at J=0, representing the lowest accessible energy level.
 The rotational energy levels are pertinent in the microwave area of the electromagnetic spectrum, where molecule rotation can be stimulated by the absorption or emission of microwave radiation.
+Nonetheless, several compounds exhibit distinct behaviors concerning their rotational energy levels.
+Consequently, homonuclear diatomic molecules (e.g., O2) lack a dipole moment and, in contrast to polar molecules (such as HCl or CO), are incapable of interacting with electric dipole radiation, thus unable to absorb or emit microwave radiation.
+Consequently, the observability of rotational transitions is contingent upon the molecule's dipole moment.
+Rotational energy levels may be affected by external influences, such as the presence of an electric or magnetic field, or interactions between rotational and other molecular motions, resulting in the Stark and Zeeman effects.